Which Flooring Is Right for You?

 Acacia Flooring Ideas

-In this kitchen, the warm mixture of medium brown tones is the focal point of the room.
-It sets the stage for the beautifully contrasting all-white cabinetry, paint and tile, while also softening the stainless appliances.
+In this living room, the warm mix of medium brown tones is the focal point of the room.
+It sets the stage for the beautifully contrasting sofa while complimenting the natural elements of the coffee table and other décor throughout the room.

 Oak Flooring